 - Forest resources as a base for value creation and rural development

 For more information, read our strategy plan 2022-2025 (PDF)

 In short, SNS funded networks are beneficial in a Nordic context and include researchers from at least three Nordic countries.
 Networks have an even gender distribution and are co-financed.
 We fund the following:

-The aim is to promote North European synergies within forest research and to establish closer collaboration between forest research communities in the Nordic, Baltic Sea and the North Atlantic regions.
-The network should involve participants from at least six countries.
-The expected outputs can include for example; networking, arranging workshops, seminars or open conferences.
+The aim is to promote Nordic synergies within forest research and to establish closer collaboration between forest research communities in the Nordic countries.
+The network should involve participants from at least five countries.
+The expected outputs can include for example; arranging workshops, scientific meetings or open conferences.
 Networks could also design policy recommendations based on research findings, write large-scale research funding applications, produce peer-reviewed scientific papers, and create or maintain databases or websites.